• Skip to primary navigation

 Close up of spicy mushroom fried rice in a serving dish with a spoon.

-Why not pin this recipe for spicy mushroom fried rice to your pinterest board so you can make it later.
+Why not pin this recipe for spicy mushroom fried rice to one of your Pinterest boards so you can find it easily?
 Just click the image below.

 A dish of spicy mushroom fried rice next to raw mushrooms.